How Do I Apply?

 - Interview with YouthFirst Program Staff—this is scheduled once your application is reviewed.

-Summer 2021 Schedule Update
+Summer 2022 Schedule

-JFCS offers six-week summer internships to qualified students entering grade 10, 11, and 12 in the fall.
+JFCS offers six-week paid summer internships to qualified students entering grade 10, 11, and 12 in the fall.
 Our internship program is a great opportunity for teens to learn valuable on-the-job skills and gain real paid work experience.